 Facebook Marketing Strategy

 Sure, Facebook is no longer everyone’s default social platform of choice.
-But with 2.9 billion monthly active users, it’s still the world’s largest social media network, so few marketers can afford to overlook it.
+But with over three billion monthly active users, it’s still the world’s largest social media network, so few marketers can afford to overlook it.

 In particular, Facebook has become a vital resource for local businesses.
 Facebook’s figures show that 1.6 billion people worldwide are connected to a small business on the platform.
 That makes Facebook a strong fit for campaigns aimed at audiences in specific geographies or with niche interests.